gemerden/wildpath/README.md

 **Notes**:

  - Currently these iterators cannot handle circular relationships.
 This will result in a RuntimeError (recursion depth) ,
+ - To iterate over attributes in objects, callables and attributes starting en ending with "__" are excluded,
  - The iterators return generators, not lists or dicts.
 To do this, use `list(Path.items(obj))`, `dict(Path.items(obj))`,
  - These iterators can also be useful the get an alternative view on a datastructure: a starting point to define WildPaths,
  - To turn the items into a `dict` with string keys, use `dct = {str(p): v for p, v in Path.items(obj)}`.